BerlinSky/athena-template/iterations.md

   ```
   npm install
   ```
-3. Start the app by running gulp:
+3. Start the app by running:
   ```
   npm start
   ```